pcomans/research/swift/types/method/Clousures.md

-losure as a variable [link](http://stackoverflow.com/questions/24603559/store-a-closure-as-a-variable-in-swift) and more complex examples: [link](http://fuckingclosuresyntax.com)
+closure as a variable [link](http://stackoverflow.com/questions/24603559/store-a-closure-as-a-variable-in-swift) and more complex examples: [link](http://fuckingclosuresyntax.com)

 //“ this is what closures look like:”